 If you long to live a simpler life, you’ll love these tips about slow living simplified.
 In just a few minutes, you can slow down and enjoy the world around you.

-Today I’m excited to introduce you to one of my blogging friends from the U.K., Eleanor from Creative Countryside.
-She is a kindred spirit who writes wonderfully about the concept of slowing down, being present, practicing gratitude, and appreciating the rhythms and seasons of nature.
+Allow me to introduce you to one of my blogging friends from the U.K., Eleanor from Creative Countryside.
+She is a kindred spirit who writes wonderfully about the concept of slowing down, being present, practicing gratitude, living a simple life, and appreciating the rhythms and seasons of nature.